readycomputingjames/cache-manage-suite/README_cache_manage.txt

 Commands:

---add-user <username> <role> = Add an OS user account to Cache

---auth-enabled = Print out authentication settings for instance(s)

---del-user <username> = Delete an OS user account from Cache

---disable-user <username> = Disable a user account in Cache

---enable-user <username> = Enable a user account in Cache

---help = Show help notes for this script

---license = Show license usage and info

---list-namespaces = Show list of namespaces in a database
+--add-user <username> <role> = Add an OS user account to Cache --auth-enabled = Print out authentication settings for instance(s) --cache-info = Display version and ISC product information for Cache --del-user <username> = Delete an OS user account from Cache --disable-user <username> = Disables a user account in Cache --enable-user <username> = Enables a user account in Cache --help = Show help notes for this script --journal-status = Show current status for journal --license = Show license usage and info --list-namespaces = Show list of namespaces in database --mirror-status = Show current mirror status

---restart = Restart all instances on this machine

---show-app-errors <namespace> = List application errors for a namespace

---show-log = Show console log warnings and errors

---start = Start all instances on this machine
+--restart = Restart all instances on this machine --show-app-errors <namespace> = List application errors for a namespace --show-log = Show console log warnings and errors --start = Start all instances on this machine

---status = Show status of all instances on this machine

---stop = Stop all instances on this machine

---user-exists = Show if OS user account exists in Cache and is enabled

---version = Print out script version
+--status = Show status of all instances on this machine --stop = Stop all instances on this machine --user-exists = Show if OS user account exists in Cache and is enabled --version = Print out script version